douglatornell/UQAR-Winter-School/outline.rst

   * Git
   * Mercurial (hg)
   * Subversion (maybe)
-  But probably not if they have a grey beard like mine (or even id they don't) and say "We don't use *traditional* version control, per se", or "I have this system of shell scripts that I wrote that does that..."
+  But probably not if they have a grey beard like mine (or even if they don't) and say "We don't use *traditional* version control, per se", or "I have this system of shell scripts that I wrote that does that..."

 * Exercise #1 (an assignment):
   * Create a repo for notes from this week.